Pegaso: 1960s and 1970s

 In 1972, a new full range of heavy trucks was launched, featuring a spacious, modernist cubic cab.
 From then on, the corresponding artic tractors, first the 250 hp 2080 model and later the 310 hp tilt-cab 2181, became the pervasive workhorses on Spanish highways.

 On the military side, the first production tactical truck was the 1963 4x4 Pegaso 3020, replaced in 1970 by the 3045 and the 6x6 3050.
 Subsequent enhanced models, the 170 hp 3046 and the 200 hp 3055, were dominant in the Spanish Army; and the 3046 was also the subject of a substantial contract (up to 10,000 units) with the Egyptian Army.
 The 3046 was very common in the Spanish forest fire brigades too, where for obvious reasons it was nicknamed Egipcio ("Egyptian").

 Related to the all-wheel-drive trucks were four armoured vehicle models launched by Pegaso in the late 1970s: the 4x4 airborne-able 170 hp 3545 BLR, the 4x4 amphibious 170 hp 3550 VAP, the very successful 6x6 306 hp 3560 BMR, and its derivative, the 3562 VEC, all also used in quantity by the Spanish Army.

 In 1975, an agreement between Enasa and Allis-Chalmers led to production in Spain of Pegaso-engined Allis loaders and caterpillar tractors, marketed as "Pegaso-Allis".
-This venture lasted but a few years yet eventually allowed Pegaso to act as dealer for Spain of Italian-made Fiat-Allis construction equipment.
+This venture lasted but a few years yet eventually allowed Pegaso to act as dealer for Spain of Italian-made Fiatallis construction equipment.